orlevit/latin_music_statistics/README.md

 ## Motivation
 As a passionate Bachata dancer, I'm always looking for ways to deepen my connection with the music and improve my dancing.
 One important aspect of this is being able to understand and relate to the songs on a deeper level.
 However, since my Spanish comprehension is limited, I've often felt like I'm missing out on some of the rich emotional and thematic nuances that make Bachata music so powerful.
 To bridge this gap, I decided to leverage my analytical skills and explore Bachata songs from a data-driven perspective.
-Here are some keyquestions that I thought that would help me better understand the music and, ultimately, become a more connected dancer:
+Here are some key questions that I thought that would help me better understand the music and, ultimately, become a more connected dancer:

 * **What are the most common words, sentiments, artists, and themes in Bachata music?** When I know nothing about the song in advance.